metomic/blog/_posts/2019-04-16-your-data-does-not-exist.md

 What if we lived in a world where data was a bit more open and accessible?
 What would that look like?
 What if we lived in a world where all of this data was in one central place and we could get to it whenever we wanted?

 Great questions, great questions.
-These are questions asked by everyone who wants to read part 2 of this article (coming soon to a Privacy Bible near you), where April slips into an alternate universe and we explore these ideas.
+These are questions asked by everyone who wants to read part 2 of this article, where April slips into an alternate universe and we explore these ideas.